-In January 2021, Alex was appointed to the United States Senate to fill the vacancy created by the election of Vice President Kamala Harris.
-He was sworn in on January 20, 2021 and is the first Latino to represent California in the U.S. Senate.
+In November of 2022, Alex was elected to the United States Senate.
+He began serving in January of 2021 after being appointed to fill the vacancy created by the election of Vice President Kamala Harris.
+He is the first Latino to represent California in the U.S. Senate.

 Alex’s top priority upon entering the U.S. Senate has been to address the COVID-19 pandemic and deliver equitable economic relief for working families and communities across California.
 Since being sworn in to office, Padilla has established himself as a champion of voting rights, climate action, and ensuring everyone has a fair shot at the American dream.